PerezFromHell/conversation-extension-framework/README.md

 	usePrivate: {boolean} a flag to indicate to your function if Watson Conversation has designated the implementation to use private or public context data.
 	context: {object} the (public) context that is sent back and forth from Watson Conversation
 	privateContext: {object} private data that is stored with the application that does not get sent to Watson Conversation
+  rawResponse: {object} a clone of the raw response received from Watson Conversation

 Returns:
 	{Promise} that will resolve {context, privateContext}.
 The logic will use the resolved values to update context and privateContext